laumac/Camping-gear-tracker/README.md

 - **Edge-Case Handling:** Designed for varying environmental conditions and trip durations (dynamic day counter).

 ## How to Use
-1. Access the template link below to make a copy.
+1. Get the template here: [Gumroad Template Link](https://laumaci.gumroad.com/l/campintent)
+2. Make a copy to your personal Google Drive.
-2. Update your master gear list and customize categories.
-3. Check off items as you pack; dynamic summaries will update automatically.
+3. Update your master gear list and check off items as you pack.

----
-*Created as part of a software QA and Data Analysis portfolio.*